 During their mutual lifetime, the partners can revoke the agreement by mutual consent, if at any time it no longer reflects their needs and wishes.
 Alternatively, by prior agreement and subject to both partners remaining capable, either partner can terminate the Agreement by revoking their Will and giving appropriate notice to the other partner.

 We have assisted many couples in second and subsequent relationships, with the challenging project of developing Wills to suit the needs of both them and the children or step-children of the family.

 We are also expert advisers in relation to Estate disputes affecting blended families where Estate Planning

 is incomplete or has been unsuccessful.
-We have substantial experience in acting in such matters for all of the surviving spouse, the executors or children.
+We have substantial experience in acting in such matters for all of the

 As experts in this area Russell Kennedy regularly distributes information and hosts seminars on this topic.
 To subscribe to our mailing list please click on 'Join our industry mailing lists' at the bottom of this page.